openshift-labs/learn-katacoda/middleware/serverless/01-prepare.md

 [olm-docs]: https://docs.openshift.com/container-platform/4.4/operators/olm-adding-operators-to-cluster.html
 [serving-docs]: https://github.com/knative/serving-operator#the-knativeserving-custom-resource

+# This might make sense to move to the set-env.sh and show pictures of the console and the steps to install there while it's automating the install.

 OpenShift Serverless is an OpenShift add-on that can be installed via an operator that is available within the OpenShift OperatorHub.

 Some operators are able to be installed into single namespaces within a cluster and are only able to monitor resources within that namespace.
 The OpenShift Serverless operator is one that installs globally on a cluster so that it is able to monitor and manage Serverless resources for every single project and user within the cluster.